MOTION FOR ENFORCEMENT IN TEXAS

 License Suspension: Under Section 232, a driver’s license or almost any other professional license may be suspended until the past-due support is paid.
 Such suspension usually requires a separate hearing.

 Although technically one late payment or another incident may serve as a basis for a motion to enforce, judges are typically more prone to act if there is a pattern of misconduct.

-If a party fails to pay spousal support or otherwise does not comply with a property division order, there are a number of remedies available, including:
+Enforcement is not exclusive to matters regarding child support or child custody.
+In a divorce decree, if a party fails to pay spousal support or otherwise does not comply with a property division order, there are a number of remedies available, including:

 Clarification: If the underlying order was not specific enough to be legally enforceable, the court could correct that error.